ig3/srf/README.md

 #### Overdue cards
 If a card is more than 24 hours past its due time, it is deemed to be `overdue`.
 When there are overdue cards, no new cards will be presented.

+### Scheduler API

+The scheduler must provide the following methods:

+ * getCountCardsDueToday
+ * getIntervals
+ * getNewCardMode
+ * getNextCard
+ * getNextDue
+ * getNextNew
+ * getStatsNext24Hours
+ * getTimeNextDue
+ * review

+#### getCountCardsDueToday

+Returns the number of cards that are due before the end of the day in local timezone.

+#### getIntervals(card)

+Takes a card object as argument.

+Returns an object with attributes for each ease: fail, hard, good and easy, the values being the new interval for the given card if that ease is selected.

+#### getNewCardMode

+Returns the mode: 'go', 'slow' or 'stop', for presenting new cards.
+Mode `go` is the most aggressive: new cards are presented if there is no due card, or at intervals if there are due cards.
+Mode 'slow' presents new cards only at intervals between due cards.
+Mode 'stop' indicates that new cards will not be presented.
+See the scheduler documentation for details of when these modes pertain.

+#### getNextCard

+Returns a card object or undefined if there is no card that should be presented.
+The card may be a due card or a new card.
+See the scheduler documentation for details of when new or due cards are presented.

+#### getNextDue(override)

+Takes a boolean which can be set to true to override limits on presenting due cards.

+Returns a card object or undefined if there is no due card that should be presented.

+See the scheduler documentation of details of when cards are due and how the card to be presented is selected, if there are multiple cards due.

+#### getNextNew()

+Returns a card object of undefined if there are no more new cards.

+See the scheduler documentation for details of how the unseen cards are sorted to select the next new card to be presented.

+#### getStatsNext24Hours

+Returns an objects with properties:

+ * count: the number of cards due in the next 24 hours
+ * time: extimated time to review these cards, based on recent performance
+ * minReviews: minimum reviews between new cards in 'slow' mode
+ * reviews: number of reviews since the last new card

+#### getTimeNextDue()

+Returns the due time (seconds since the epoch) of the card with the earliest due time.

+#### review(card, viewTime, studyTime, ease)

+Updates the given card and produces a revlog record according to viewTime (the time the card was presented to the user), studyTime (the time to be counted towards total study time) and the ease of the card.

+This is the functional bit of the scheduler: this is where cards are scheduled for review.

 ## Templates